-This is an absolutely true story: I came home one night after talking to my site manager about the possibility of retiring from my part time job this year.
+This is an absolutely true story: I came home one night after talking to my site manager about the possibility of retiring from my part-time job this year.
 As I approached my front door the knocker eerily became her face.
 This was very scary because I don’t have a door knocker.
-I glanced down at the door bell and there was a post it note saying,
+I glanced down at the doorbell and there was a Post-it note saying,

 “OUT OF ORDER--SEE ABOVE.”